MLaaS-idfCts/mlops-trainning-for-rookies/01-python/01-python.md

 - Do the w3schools [python quiz](https://www.w3schools.com/python/python_quiz.asp)
 - Let your instructor choose for you a random 10 exercises from [w3resource](https://www.w3resource.com/python-exercises/)
 - Write a simple Fastapi server.
 Use gitlab to manage the code.
-  - Make an API that gets a GET request with a number (for example localhost:8000/api?number=3).
+  - Make an API that gets a GET request with a amount (for example localhost:8000/api?amount=3).
-    The API will return the first "number" of Splunk indexes.
+    The API will return the first X "amount" of Splunk indexes.
 You can get the indexes from the Portal API.
 - Write a song that glorifies Python.
 If you lack basic creativity, it can be a Haiku.